madetech/handbook/guides/cloud/aws_sandbox.md

     output=json
     ```

- 3. Test with `aws-vault exec mt-playground -- aws sts get-caller-identity`
+ 2. Test with `aws sso login --profile mt-playground`
- 4. This pops open a browser where you need to login to create a session.
+ 3. This pops open a browser where you need to login to create a session.
+ 4. Once completed to avoid having to use the profile flag again run `export AWS_PROFILE=mt-playground`.
+You can set this in your .zshrc file to avoid having to run this command in each new terminal session.
- 5. Run any CLI based command in the same way e.g `aws-vault exec mt-playground -- terraform apply`
+ 5. Run any CLI based command in the same way e.g `terraform apply`

 ## Devops Pairing Interviews Account